QuickBooks Bank Account Reconciliation

 Step 3: Check For The Changes Made To The Reconciliation

 A reconciliation modification may be made to make QuickBooks agree with the user’s bank statements.
 Without your accountant’s approval, you must not introduce modifications to your reconciliation.
 Furthermore, changes do not fix mistakes, and fixing an issue and adjusting will result in processing issues.
-It would be best if you double-checked that the account has not been improperly altered.
+It would be best if you double-check that the account has not been improperly altered.

 - In QuickBooks, choose “Chart of Accounts” to start the account reconciliation process.